gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 What is data?

-A very computer science-y answer would be—data is things like `"strings"`, integers (`42`), objects (`{ pizza: true }`), etc.
+A very computer science-y answer would be: data is things like `"strings"`, integers (`42`), objects (`{ pizza: true }`), etc.

 For the purpose of working in Gatsby however, a more useful answer is "everything that lives outside a React component".

-So far we've been writing text and adding images *directly* in components.
+So far, we've been writing text and adding images *directly* in components.
 Which is an *excellent* way to build many websites.
-But often you want to store data *outside* components and then bring the data *into* the component as needed.
+But, often you want to store data *outside* components and then bring the data *into* the component as needed.

 For example, if you're building a site with Wordpress (so other contributors have a nice interface for adding & maintaining content) and Gatsby, the *data* for the site (pages and posts) are in Wordpress and you *pull* that data as needed into your components.